 Born and raised in Toronto, Canada, Myers began his professional career the day he graduated from high school.
 Mike took his final exams at nine o'clock in the morning, auditioned for Toronto's famed Second City comedy troupe at noon, and was hired at three in the afternoon.
 This ultimately led to Myers' joining Chicago's Second City Troupe, an association that would change his life forever.

 Saturday Night Live producer Lorne Michaels' discovery of Myers at Second City led to his debut as a featured performer and writer on the show in 1989.

-Myers was nominated for an Emmy for "Best Performance in a Comedy or Variety Show" and won an Emmy for "Best Writing for a Comedy or Variety Show" for or his groundbreaking work on Saturday Night Live.
-Among the characters that Myers made popular performing on SNL were Deiter, German talk show host; Linda Richman in "Coffee Talk"; the hyperactive-hypoglycemic Phillip; Lothar of the Hill People; Simon the boy in the bathtub; Ron Wood, and Mick Jagger.
+His SNL career has earned Myers an Emmy nomination for "Best Performance in a Comedy or Variety Show" and an Emmy win for "Best Writing for a Comedy or Variety Show".
+Among the characters that Myers made popular performing on SNL were German talk show host Deiter, "Coffee Talk" host Linda Richman, the hyperactive-hypoglycemic Phillip, Lothar of the Hill People, Simon the boy in the bathtub and "Wayne's World" host Wayne Campbell.

 Between Wayne's World releases, Myers starred as an eccentric Scottish father and his first-generation Scottish-American son in the romantic comedy, So I Married an Axe Murderer.
-In 1998 he appeared in Miramax's ensemble drama, 54, starring Ryan Phillipe, Salma Hayek, Neve Campbell and Sela Ward, in which he earned critical acclaim for his portrayal of nightclub owner Steve Rubell.
+In 1998, he appeared in Miramax's ensemble drama 54, starring Ryan Phillipe, Salma Hayek, Neve Campbell and Sela Ward, in which he earned critical acclaim for his portrayal of nightclub owner Steve Rubell.

 Myers received a star on the Walk of Fame in Hollywood, California in July 2002.
-In 2003 he was honoured with the 'Jack Benny Award' by the student body of the University of California at Los Angeles; in 2003 he also recieved the AFI Star Award at the HBO-sponsored U.S. Comedy Arts Festival in Aspen.
+In 2003, he was honoured with the Jack Benny Award by the student body of UCLA.
+That same year, he recieved the AFI Star Award at the HBO-sponsored U.S. Comedy Arts Festival in Aspen.

-In 1977, at the age of 14, Mike appeared in the short-lived CBC children's series called 'Range Ryder and the Calgary Kid.'
+In 1977, at the age of 14, Mike appeared in the short-lived CBC children's series called Range Ryder and the Calgary Kid.